Ishmeet/virtual-scrum-master/README.md

-# virtual-scrum-master
+# Hackathon
-predicts a defect to be assigned to right developer
+## Predict defect root cause and developer to be assigned
+Machine learning model Naive bayes, SVM deployed on microservice, GRPC, REST.
+Python and Golang.
+UI on Angular